Hair Thinning at The Front: Why & What to Do

 - Seborrheic dermatitis

 Other conditions such as coronary heart disease and prostate cancer are thought to have a connection to hair loss, although concrete medical information linking them is currently inconclusive.
-Certain cancers may also cause hair loss for some men, and many cancer treatments such as chemotherapy have been known to damage hair causing shedding or balding.
+Certain cancers may also cause hair loss for some men, and many cancer treatments such as chemotherapy have been known to damage hair.

 Stress

-Stress and anxiety play large roles in worsening hair loss for many men.
-Embarrassment or depression caused by the onset of hair thinning can create a vicious cycle that results in the accelerated shedding of hair, including hair at the front.
+Stress and anxiety can play large roles in worsening hair loss.
+Embarrassment or depression caused by the onset of thinning can create a vicious cycle that results in the accelerated shedding of hair, including hair at the front.
 Cortisol, the stress hormone, is linked to hair loss, with some experts claiming that the adrenal glands can be overworked due to excess production.
 The presence of these elevated levels can negatively affect hair health.

 Medication